 Which Questions Apply in 2026?

-USCIS ties your civics test to your N-400 filing date, not the year you take the interview.
+According to the official USCIS naturalization test page, your civics test version is tied to your N-400 filing date, not the year you take the interview.
 So in 2026 you will take one of two versions:

 If your interview is in 2026, use your filing date above to know which question set to study.